Welcome to our staff page!

 Programs and Marketing Coordinator: Eva Clelland

 Hi there!
-My name is Eva and I have been the Programs and Marketing Coordinator here at Ney since 2021.
-I grew up in Saint Paul attending all kinds of summer camps and found my love for the outdoors while canoeing in northern Minnesota.
-Drake University was my choice for college where I graduated with a B.A. in Environmental Science and now I am lucky enough to have worked in environmental education in Iowa, Wisconsin, and Nevada but Minnesota is my home.
+My name is Eva, and I have been the Programs and Marketing Coordinator here at Ney since 2021.
+I grew up in Saint Paul and found my love for the outdoors through summer camp.
+Drake University was my choice for college, where I graduated with a B.A. in Environmental Science.
+Since then, I am lucky enough to have worked in environmental education in Iowa, Wisconsin, and Nevada, but Minnesota will always be home!

 - Favorite Minnesota Animal: Barn Owl